 Setting up the Vantage Vue

-While Davis does offer a free version of WeatherLink, I’d recommend you opt for the Pro version, which is an additional monthly fee.
+You’ll want to set up the sensor suite first, including inserting the batteries.
+This will ensure the sensor suite is findable when you go to set up either the old or new console or the WeatherLink Live.
+Davis does offer a free version of WeatherLink; I’d recommend you opt for the Pro version, which is an additional monthly fee.
 You’ll gain access to all of your historical data that way.
-Our only gripe here is that you have to pay for the feature: everyone else includes it.
+Our only gripe is that you must pay for the feature: everyone else includes it.

 Up-to-the-minute backyard weather

 It’s a Davis, so accuracy is expected.
 And over the past seven-plus years, as long as we’ve kept the station well-maintained, that’s what we’ve gotten.
 To compare our weather data, we have a few personal weather stations and an official NOAA observing station nearby.